-On an island full of beachside cottages and nice hotels, the King and Prince is the only one with oceanfront property.
+St. Simon’s Island, Georgia is a beloved beach getaway, especially for those looking to escape the big city.
+One of the island’s oldest hotels is the King and Prince Beach & Golf Resort.
 The King and Prince’s history dates back to 1935 when it opened as a dance club to rival the famous Sea Island club, which was known for its exclusivity.
 During World War II, the resort hosted naval training operations.

 Leigh Cort Publicity and the King and Prince Resort were my hosts for this trip, but all opinions are my own.